 That’s why you should stop reacting to sales.
 By “reacting,” I mean buying.
 Yes, it’s possible to get a favorable deal for something you genuinely need.
 But the vast majority of on-sale purchases are spontaneous, not intentional.

 Consequently, the easiest way to fight a fictitious need is to avoid fabricated buying arguments – in essence – sales.

 Always remember that if you buy something with a discount, you still buy it.
 As lots of minimalists say, if you stop buying things on sale, they will be 100 % off.

 Snacks and excess food

 If you are looking for things to stop buying to save money, ready meals, snacks, and excess food should be top of the list.
 In this context, minimalism is practically synonymous with cooking your own food.

 Even though we all have our cravings, avoiding snacks and ready meals is one of the easiest ways to save money, to live healthier, and to curtail our household waste levels.
-Better still, preparing your own food will greatly improve your cooking skills.
+Better still, preparing your own food will improve your cooking skills.